greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_postmaster_address_family"></a>gp\_postmaster\_address\_family

-When starting a cluster, a segment may fail when listening on an IPV4 address but succeed when listening on an IPV6 address.
-This server configuration parameter tells a node which type of IP address to use when initializing a cluster.
-When set to `auto`, VMware Greenplum loops through all the hostnames’ ipv4 and ipv6 addresses, trying to open a “listening” port on each one.
+When starting a cluster, this server configuration parameter tells a node which type of IP address to use.
+When set to `auto`, VMware Greenplum loops through all the ipv4 and ipv6 addresses specified in `listen_addresses`, trying to open a “listening” port on each one.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|